 ‘We could have done it’

-Madonna’s lavish benefit dinner, with scores of Gucci-clad models and one-of-a-kind USD$1,000 handbags given away in end-of-dinner booty bags, was held in huge, white tents controversially erected on the north lawn of the U.N. complex in New York.
-Trump and his wife, Melania, and his children and their partners sat at a minimum USD$10,000-per-plate table adjacent to this reporter.
+Madonna’s lavish benefit dinner, with scores of Gucci-clad models and one-of-a-kind US$1,000 handbags given away in end-of-dinner booty bags, was held in huge, white tents controversially erected on the north lawn of the U.N. complex in New York.
+Trump and his wife, Melania, and his children and their partners sat at a minimum US$10,000-per-plate table adjacent to this reporter.

 Just two reporters, including this one, were allowed into the dinner.
 Several hundred Hollywood and New York A-listers and titans of industry attended, after a series of increasingly restrictive receptions.
 First came the red-carpet reception for the TV cameras and photographers shouting their demands.